lastres0rt/udacity-neighborhood-map-project/README.md

 The app is responsive, too!
 It resizes using CSS Flexbox and media queries.

-It can recalibrate itself based on your screen size -- try resizing the window! 🖥 📲
+It can also recalibrate itself based on your screen size.
+Try resizing the window! 🖥 📲

 ![Screenshot of Map](http://i.imgur.com/gOvmzrv.png)